jamesrweb/codewars-api-client/README.md

 There are a number of interfaces exposed for you to use if required.
 These are namespaced under the `CodewarsApiClient\Interfaces` namespace.

+### The `ChallengeInterface`

+This interface is for the methods that access challenge specific data.

-### The `ClientOptionsInterface`
+### The `UserInterface`

-This interface is for the methods that are accessible to use via a `ClientsOptions` instance.
+This interface is for the methods that access user specific data.

 ### The `ClientInterface`

-This interface is for the methods that are accessible to use via a `Client` instance.
+This interface is for the methods that are accessible to use via a `Client` instance and is contains all methods defined in the `ChallengeInterface` and `UserInterface` interfaces.

 ## Contributing